-Use rolled utensils and discontinue preset table settings.

-Continue to offer contactless payment options, curbside pickup, and delivery; if possible, use phone app technology to alert patrons when their table is ready to

-Use touchless payment options as much as possible.
+- Use rolled utensils and discontinue preset table settings. - Continue to offer contactless payment options, curbside pickup, and delivery; if possible, use phone app technology to alert patrons when their table is ready to avoid use of pagers or buzzers. - Use touchless payment options as much as possible.
 Ask customers and employees to exchange cash or card payments by placing on a receipt tray or on the counter rather than by hand.
-Wipe any pens, counters, or trays between use and between

-Designate an ordering area at bars when wait staff are not available to visit each table.
+Wipe any pens, counters, or trays between use and between customers with a disinfecting wipe. - Designate an ordering area at bars when wait staff are not available to visit each table.
 The ordering area should be at least 6 feet from other patrons seated at bar.